kizito9898/IT-Documentation/Powershell/Powershell-Absolute-Fundamentals.md

 - `-not` means "if this does not exist."

 - Here: Create the OU only if it doesn’t exist.
 ---
 ## 7. String Operations

 `$parts = $student.Split(" ") $givenName = $parts[0] $surname   = $parts[1]`

 - Splits `"Harry Potter"` into `"Harry"` and `"Potter"`.

-- Useful for building usernames and emails.
+- Useful for building usernames and emails

 ---
 ## 8. Calculated Properties

 `SamAccountName = ($givenName.Substring(0,1) + $surname).ToLower()`